Things you need to know before Visiting Grand Bahama Island

 The Bahamas Government Fishing Regulations of the Bahamas.

 The boat you fish from must have a sporting permit aboard.
 Individual permits are not required.
 Permits are obtained from Customs officials at ports of entry.
 Fishing gear is restricted to hook and line and you may not fish with more than six rods at a time.

-• Departure Tax for up to three (3) persons.
-Each additional person over the age of 6 will be charged a $20 departure tax (from Grand Bahama Island this tax is $23 for each additional person above three departing).
+3) Departure Tax for up to three (3) persons.
+Each additional person above three will be charged a $20 departure tax.
 This fee is good for a second re-entry within a 90-day period.
-Original stamp copy of your cruising permit (transire) is required, must be the same vessel in which you enter The Bahamas, but not necessary the same passengers or crew.

 What to Know Before Visiting the Bahamas

 When entering the Bahamas, you and your boat will require the regular documentation for foreign travel: this includes a permit, which is issued at your first Port of Call in The Bahamas.
 One year Cruising Permits are available and can be renewed annually.

 Proof of Citizenship

 Your crew and guests will all need either a passport or birth certificate.
 A drivers license is not proof of citizenship, although it may be useful for identification when cashing traveler’s checks or, of course, renting a car.
 (Remember, we drive on the lefthand side in The Bahamas!)